yale-nlp/TAIL/tail-doc/docs/userguide.md

 The next step is to set the `document_length` and `depth` for your benchmark. `document_length` means how long the test document in the benchmark will be, while `depth` indicates how deep a question's evidence locates within the test document.
 For example, setting `document_length` to 8000 and  `depth` to 50 means generating a QA and test document of 8000 tokens, where the evidence for the question is located around the middle of the test document.

-Provide path for your long document and path to save your benchmark, specify `document_length` and `depth`,and then run `tail-cli.build` to start benchmark generation!
+Provide path for your long document and path to save your benchmark, specify `document_length` and `depth`,and then run `tail-cli.build` to start benchmark generation.
 Here's an example:
 ```
 tail-cli.build --raw_document_path "/data/raw.json" --QA_save_path "/data/QA.json" --document_length 8000 32000 64000 --depth_list 25 50 75
 ```